jason-ro/webflow-git/README.md

 0. Log-in or create a GitHub account.

-1. Click "Use this template" button above the code to generate a new repository based on this template repository.
+1. Click "Use this template" button above the code to generate a new repository based on this template repository:

 ![Use this template](https://user-images.githubusercontent.com/2506014/134331253-501c4947-e66a-4066-b939-9a48ff001d60.png)

 2. Name your new repository the same as your Webflow site domain (e.g. www.example.com).
-Alternatively, you can choose any repository name and specify the site domain in the [configuration file](#configuration).
+Alternatively, you can choose any repository name and specify the site domain in the [configuration file](#configuration):

 ![Repository name](https://user-images.githubusercontent.com/2506014/134332104-ee3c654d-6481-465f-b791-56a7dd2c50ca.png)

 ## Configuration

 You can customize Webflow Git by editing [webflowgit.yml](./webflowgit.yml) configuration file.
-To achieve that, open the file contents and click on the Pen icon.
+To achieve that, open the file contents and click on the Pen icon:

 ![Edit configuration](https://user-images.githubusercontent.com/2506014/134331242-fd3da739-705c-4e18-9f37-b6db6398c6ef.png)